We invite your interest in playing with the Civic Orchestra of Minneapolis.

 SUBSTITUTES Wind, brass, and percussion players are responsible for arranging for substitutes for any rehearsals or concerts they will miss, with advance notice to the Music Director.

-REHEARSALS We rehearse on Tuesday nights from 7 p.m. – 9:30 p.m.
-September – mid May.
-We also usually rehearse on the preceding day of a concert from 10 a.m. – 12:30 p.m.
-This is usually on a Saturday as most of our concerts are on Sunday.
+REHEARSALS We rehearse on Tuesday nights from 6:45 PM – 9:00 PM from September through mid-May.
+We also usually rehearse the day preceding a concert from 10 AM – 12:30 PM.
+This is typically on a Saturday as most of our concerts are on Sunday.
 Our rehearsals are usually at the Lutheran Church of the Good Shepherd (4801 France Ave.
 South, Minneapolis, MN, 55410).
-If a concert is located in a different location, usually the Saturday rehearsal preceding the concert will be at the concert location.
-A schedule of rehearsals and performances for the year will be published at the beginning of the season.
-Emergency variations will be announced as far in advance as possible.
+If a concert is in a different location, usually the Saturday rehearsal preceding the concert will be at the concert location.
+A schedule of rehearsals and performances for the year is published at the beginning of the season.
+Emergency changes are announced as far in advance as possible.

 MUSIC All music must be at every rehearsal and concert.
 If a member needs to be absent from either, the section leader must be notified.
 Music must be left on the stage or in the music box after the final performance of a program.
 Marks on the music are to be made carefully in soft pencil.
 Lost parts will be paid for by the assignee.

 AUDITIONS Section leaders should work with the Music Director and Orchestra Manager to arrange auditions as needed.

 CONCERT DRESS It is important for the orchestra to show respect for the music they are playing as well as for the audience.
 Men are to wear tuxedo or black suit, white shirt, black bow tie and black footwear.
 Women are to wear basic black with long skirt/pants and long sleeves.